zxc916684603/ecs/intl.en-US/Product Introduction/Instance type families.md

 -   2.5 GHz Intel Xeon E5-2682 v4 \(Broadwell\) processors
 -   Higher computing specifications matching higher network performance
 -   Ideal for:
-    -   OLTP and high performance relational databases
+    -   OLTP and high-performance relational databases
     -   NoSQL databases, such as Cassandra and MongoDB
     -   Search applications, such as Elasticsearch